hbctraining/variant_analysis/lessons/03_file_formats.md

 - Header Line
 - Data Lines

-### Meta-information Lines

-The first lines in a VCF file are called the ***meta-information lines***.
-These lines contain information regarding how the file was made and what the file contains.
-A sample of the meta-information lines can be found below:
+A sample VCF can be found below:

 ```
 ##fileformat=VCFv4.2